LIVE on the Road

 - I mastered the art of airlines miles

 For the past 18 years I’ve been a humanitarian worker- sometimes paid and sometimes volunteer.
-Many of you have asked for advice on how to a volunteer on a vacation, or find full-time work abroad.
+Many of you have asked for advice on how to a volunteer on a vacation, or find full-time work abroad while I explore with my new trailer which looks similar to the coachmen freedom express travel trailer model.
 I’ll write more about this in the weeks to come.
 Stay tuned – and leave a comment if you have specific questions on the topic.

 Mastering miles was a hobby my sister and I picked up as bored, un-accompanied teen travelers flying between divorced parents long before I ever left America for the first time.
 When I got hooked on seeing the world after my first trip abroad and was trying to figure out ways I could get plane tickets as a broke college student, I recalled those early days of collecting boarding passes from other passengers in the airport in attempt to get more miles than my sister (you can’t do this anymore).
 I flew on my first mileage award ticket to Europe in 1994, and ever since then I’ve been working on perfecting the art of flying free (and in fancy class) whenever possible.